A chronology of the Past Masters of

 Brother Archibald Norman was honored on his 100th birthday with a $100 dollar bill.
 He also did a long first degree within the Lodge.
 Brother Lawson also credits his year with Wilbur E. (Bud) Weaver entering the chairs and starting an illustrious career plus also entering, passing, and raising Bro.
-Joseph E. Murphy, his friend, neighbor and head administrator of the Masonic Homes.
+Joseph E. Murphy, his friend, neighbor, who later became the Executive Director of the Masonic Homes.

 1978 Theodore W. Saylor W. M.